 Buffalo’s rise as a port city made it a storage center for grain from the Midwest – and all of that grain made for great malt and beer!
 Over two dozen breweries called Buffalo home in the city’s pre-Prohibition heyday.

 Now a new generation of entrepreneurial brewers has opened in the Queen City.
-There are nearly a dozen breweries in greater Buffalo – the most since shortly after Prohibition – and the city’s first malting facility in decades.
+There are nearly 40 breweries in greater Buffalo – the most since shortly after Prohibition – and the city’s first malting facility in decades.
 On almost any given night, Resurgence Brewing Company is hopping with twenty-somethings trying creative brews and playing giant Jenga in a warehouse turned brewery and beer garden, while Flying Bison Brewery and Old First Ward Brewing Company are drawing crowds into Buffalo’s Larkinville and Old First Ward neighborhoods.